Lullabot/github-pm/README.md

 1. Environments.

     Outline information for your dev, staging and live environments (if you have them) and also outline the process for getting things to the various places.
 How do I make sure my code is on staging?
 What is the best way to grab a database dump?
 We like to setup drush aliases for each environment ahead of time as a means of outlining this information and giving developers a good starting point.
 Then document some example commands for doing some typical operations.
+[Here's an example](boiler-plate).

 1. Links to where to find more information.